AnaG0307/favbooks-v3/README.md

             - Create an exact same class but for media;
         - In settings.py and set a variable that points to the new storage classes we just created and that the location it should save static files is a folder called 'static'.
 Do the same for media files;
         - Now we need to override and explicitly set the URLs for static and media files using our custom domain and the new locations.
         - Deploy to Heroku.
 Once the deployment to Heroku is successful, if we go to S3, we can see that we have a static folder in our bucket with all our static files in it.
-Basically, what is hapenning now, when our project is deployed to Heroku, it will run python3 manage.py collectstatic during the build process and will search through all the apps and project folders looking for static files.
+Basically, what is happenning now, when our project is deployed to Heroku, it will run python3 manage.py collectstatic during the build process and will search through all the apps and project folders looking for static files.
 It will use the S3 custom domain setting with our custom storage classes that will tell the location where we want to save things.
 This means that when USE_AWS is set to TRUE, whenever collectstatic is run, static files will be collected into a static folder in our s3 bucket;
     - Go to S3 and create a new folder called 'media', inside this folder click 'upload', 'add files' and then select all the book cover images.

 - Stripe:
     - Add all the Stripe keys to the Heroku Config Variables;
-    - Create a new Stripe wehbhook endpoint using the new address: https://favbooks-v3.herokuapp.com/;
+    - Create a new Stripe webhook endpoint using the new address: https://favbooks-v3.herokuapp.com/;
     - Test the webhook is working correctly by creating and test order through our new deployed site in Heroku;